grahamking/kipr/README.md

 kip - Keeps Internet Passwords.
 Password manager.
 Command line script to keep usernames and passwords in gnupg encrypted text files.

-If you live on the command line, this is simple, fast, secure, and evergreen way to manage your passwords.
+If you live on the command line, this is a simple, fast, secure, and evergreen way to manage your passwords.
+I use it multiple times a day.

 # SYNPOSIS